reedrosenbluth/Fixed-Filter-Bank/README.md

 ### Usage

-The project's GUI does not currently have controls for filter bank panning and amplitude, but rather serves as a visualizer.
-However, these controls should be exposed via the Cmajor VST/AU plugin.
+The project's GUI does not currently have controls for filter bank panning and amplitude, it simply serves as a visualizer.
+These controls should be exposed via the Cmajor VST/AU plugin.